- Offering electronic filing and payment

 Keeping it simple: one tax base, one tax

-Forty-nine economies have one tax per tax base for taxes measured by Doing Business (table 3).
+Fifty economies have one tax per tax base for taxes measured by Doing Business.
 This keeps things simple.
 Having more types of taxes requires more interaction between businesses and tax agencies.
 It also complicates tax compliance.

 Businesses in the Republic of Korea no longer need to do separate calculations for property taxes and city planning taxes that are levied on the same base starting from 2010.
 They were merged with other taxes.
 And thanks to an effort aimed at unifying social security laws and administration, businesses can now file and pay 4 labor taxes and contributions jointly.
 This freed them from the requirement to file additional returns and bear additional tax compliance costs.